 Depending on the type of food on offer, you could expect to pay 5 – 15% more in Auckland compared to the UK.
-The lower end of the scale for a 3-course meal, and the higher for a fast food outlet.
-A beer would cost you roughly 5% more in Auckland and you should expect to pay more for a cup of coffee than you would in London.
+The lower end of the scale for a 3 course meal, and the higher for a fast food outlet.
+A beer would cost you roughly 5% more in Auckland but you should expect to pay less for a cup of coffee in London than you would in Auckland.

-As with all costs of living, your household bills for utilities and amenities can vary depending on where in New Zealand you are moving to.
-Currently, fuel prices in the UK are increasing, and so you would expect to pay around 40% less in Auckland than you would in London for heating, and this is a similar story for your electricity and other utility costs.
+As with all costs of living, your household bills for utilities and amenities can vary depending on where in New Zealand you are moving.
+Currently fuel prices in the UK are increasing, and so you would expect to pay around 40% less in Auckland than you would in London for heating, and this is a similar story for your electricity and other utility costs.

 In regards to internet and mobile phone costs, these work out more expensive in Auckland compared to London, with a 25 – 50% increase in comparable costs.
 In fact, mobile data costs in New Zealand are amongst the highest in the world, there is currently a limited infrastructure in place and the providers are struggling to maintain a service at a lower cost for the consumer.

-The cost of local transport in Auckland is around 25-30% lower than in London, and if you need a taxi to get around you can expect to pay around 20% less in Auckland than in London.
+The cost of local transport in Auckland is around 25-30% lower than in London, and if you need a taxi to get around you can expect to pay around 20% less in Auckland.